- See the most famous sites of Madrid on a guided walk

 After spending the day sightseeing, you can enjoy dinner in town.
 Cáceres is known for its great tapas and cutting-edge culinary scene.

-Throughout the rest of the tour, you'll stroll the cobbled streets of the Ciudad Vieja and visit historic medieval palaces and fortified houses.
+Throughout the rest of the outing, you'll stroll the cobbled streets of the Ciudad Vieja and visit historic medieval palaces and fortified houses.
 All of this architecture reflects a city ruled by rival factions from the 14th through the 16th centuries.
-You'll also stop by the Plaza Mayor, one of the most beautiful central plazas in all of Spain.
+You'll also stop by the Plaza Mayor, one of Spain's most beautiful central plazas.

-Day 11: Drive to Trujillo - Guided Tour
+Day 11: Drive to Trujillo & Explore the Town

-This incredible town dates back to Roman times yet it's off the tourist trail.
-As you walk the cobbled streets of Trujillo with your guide, you'll feel like you're stepping back in time.
-You'll learn all about Trujillo's rich historical legacy (the conquistador Francisco Pizarro was born here) as your guide points out the mix of gothic, Moorish, Jewish and Christian influences in the medieval buildings that stand to this day.
+In the morning, you'll drive about a half-hour east to the historic town of Trujillo.
+After checking into your hotel, you'll meet an expert guide for a walk.
+This town dates back to Roman times, yet it's off the tourist trail.
+As you walk the cobbled streets with your guide, you'll learn all about Trujillo's rich historical legacy (the conquistador Francisco Pizarro was born here), plus a mix of Gothic, Moorish, Jewish, and Christian influences in the medieval buildings that stand to this day.